MagicDAQ/magicdaq_docs/_posts/2010-6-25-Install_MagicDAQ.md

 ### Authorize Driver Install

-If this is your first time installing MagicDAQ, you will need to allow MagiDAQ to install it's driver on your computer.
+If this is your first time installing MagicDAQ, you will need to allow MagicDAQ to install its driver on your computer.
 * During the instillation process, two pop ups will appear - please approve them.

 ![Alt Text](images/driver_installer_auth.png)